Sekoorb/sekoorb.github.io/_pages/about.md

      image: "/images/billychinook.jpg"
 ---

-I'm a data scientist that excels at developing scalable business solutions.
+I'm a data scientist that enjoys feature engineering, statistical analaysis and machine learning.
 Currently pursuing an M.S. in Data Analytics from Oregon State University.